MrSteveW/techedweek4assignment/README.md

 I really enjoyed our first assignment creating a full-stack app.
-It is so enjoyable persisting data that you have entered into a form!! :blush:
+It is so enjoyable creating an app that will persist data!! :blush:

 ## :dart: Requirements achieved